Ralph Soule

 49: Engineered Culture and Normative Control – Gideon Kunda

-Originally published in 1992, Gideon Kunda’s ethnographic study of a high-tech corporation altered the discourse on organizational culture.
-“Tech,” the firm being studied, was a firm on the rise and saw itself as a leader and ground breaker in the rapidly growing high-tech industries of the 1980s.
-But as the firm grew from a modest couple hundred to tens of thousands of employees and multiple sites, Tech undertook an effort to indoctrinate its members with its tried-and-true formula for success — hard work, sacrifice, and belief in the company.
-The degree to which this indoctrination occurred was extensive, from the choreographed leader messages, trained cultural experts and internal publications to the highly competitive and cut-throat nature of project work.
-Kunda captured it all in gripping detail.
+Originally published in 1992, Gideon Kunda's ethnographic study of a high-tech corporation altered the discourse on organizational culture.
+"Tech," the firm being studied, was a firm on the rise and saw itself as a leader and ground breaker in the rapidly growing high-tech industries of the 1980s.
+But as the firm grew, it began indoctrinating its tried-and-true hard-work formula in aggressive and unhelpful ways.

 48: Stratified Systems Theory — Elliott Jaques

 As bureaucracies became more prevalent as a feature of organizations post-WWII, questions surfaced as to how they could be improved.
 Was there an optimal way to design them?
 What was the best role of individual members within a bureaucracy?
 Could individuals be developed to handle higher level roles?
+Among those asking such questions was Elliott Jaques, co-founder of the Tavistock Institute and later the author of the renowned book Requisite Organization that combined social theories with theories of organization.

 47: Organizational Identity — Albert & Whetten

+"Who are WE?"
 The pursuit of an answer to this tantalizingly simple question began with a book chapter written in 1985 by organization theorists Stuart Albert and David Whetten.
-“Organizational Identity” established the construct of identity at the organizational level and described it as the sum of three types of claims — claims of an organization’s central character, claims of its distinctiveness from other organizations, and claims of temporal continuity that tie the present organization to its history.
-The chapter also raised the idea that organizations can have multiple identities, which each being more salient at different times.
-With seven key research questions and thirty-three hypothesis, the chapter also laid out a far-reaching research agenda.
+"Organizational Identity" established the construct of identity at the organizational level and described it as the sum of three types of claims -- claims of an organization's central character, claims of its distinctiveness from other organizations, and claims of temporal continuity that tie the present organization to its history.

 45: Fate of Whistleblowers – C. Fred Alford